joelpt/constant-contact-contacts-fetcher/README.md

 This is a simple script to retrieve a list of all contacts from a Constant Contact account and output them in CSV format.

 As of April 2012 this works even on expired Constant Contact accounts.
-You will need to [obtain a Constant Contact API key](http://community.constantcontact.com/t5/Documentation/API-Keys/ba-p/25015) which works fine for expired accounts.
+You will need to [obtain a Constant Contact API key](http://community.constantcontact.com/t5/Documentation/API-Keys/ba-p/25015) which is obtainable even for expired accounts.

 Required Python libraries: